AlexNek/BabylonBlazor/readme.md

 If you want to change the library then don't use IIS express by debugging because JS files will be not easy to change.

-In some cases you can try to refresh the site from developer mode and disabled cache
+In some cases, you can try to refresh the page from developer mode with the cache disabled.

 ![--Sprite sample pic--](docs/images/disable-cache.png)